pranethpsp/mac_monitoring/README.md

     ```

 3.  **Download AI Models**
     Pull the required AI models.
 This project is configured to use `llama3` and `mistral`.
+It takes around 4 GB each.
     ```bash
     ollama pull llama3:8b
     ollama pull mistral:7b-instruct